 When the opportunity to serve on the Trust Board as a co-opted director in mid 2010 was offered, I was very happy to become involved in what I saw and still see as a crucial phase in WWFC’s future.
 My duties, to date, whilst not restricted to a single role, have, in the main, been in respect of Trust communications.

 Now retired, I can reflect on 29 years of employment with a major international healthcare company where I gained considerable management experience and skills development in the areas of planning, negotiating and project management in an international procurement marketplace.

-I started supporting the Chairboys in 1993 and have hardly missed a home game since.
+I started supporting the Chairboys in 1993 and have hardly missed a home game ever since.
 I also get to many away games each season.
-We started off in the Family Stand before my wife and I moved ‘upstairs’ to the Frank Adams Stand once the boys grew up!
-All our 3 sons have been involved with the club in a supporting and/or working role.
+We all started off in the Family Stand before my wife and I moved ‘upstairs’ to the Frank Adams Stand, once the boys grew up!
+All our 3 sons have been involved with the club in both a supporting and working role.

-I have recently taken early retirement after working for more than 40 years in banking with emphasis on customer service, office organisation and efficiency.
+I have recently taken early retirement after working for more than 40 years in banking where my emphasis was on customer service, office organisation, honesty and efficiency.

 Tim Goode was born in Beaconsfield on a day when the Wycombe game was postponed due to bad weather.
 The Boat Race was also affected, with Oxford winning by a canvas in a blizzard.
 Tim progressed through the elysian fields of Gordon Road, Spring Gardens and the famous Hatters Lane School.
 It is worth noting that none of these august institutions survives.